MMouse-23/1-click-demo/README.md

 > This application requires an SQL database and IIS to be installed.
 See installation / blueprint section for more details.
 > The website is an ugly rip and needs TCL.
 The API site is a lot cleaner.
 > The website uses a 3rd party module

+## Release notes 1.1.1.4

+**Fixes:**
+- ERA 1.2.0 Support, ERA enhanced some parts of their design.
+This required code changes on 1CD side.
+- Allowing average install time of 2 hours and 45 minutes for Admin control.

+**Known Issues:**
+- Karbon LCM meta file is broken, although it works eventually, it causes extra install loops.
+The initial LCM offering is Karbon 1.0.3, once 1.0.3 is installed LCM offers 1.0.4, this is causing a plus 30 minutes install time.
+Confirmed by hand.

 ## Release notes 1.1.1.3